mbenfriha/ying-yang-react/README.md

 ### Can i use ES7 decorators ?

-No, spec. can change and we don't need autobinding now, we use pure function.
+No, spec. can change and we try to use pure function to prevent context binding.

+If you need it, use it.

 ### Can i move to Babel stage-0 ?

+Stage-0 can be useful for mass export or if you want latest ECMAScript power.

-If you need to change stage, just change the "package.json" to right stage and run "npm update".
+If you want to change stage, remove the old stage in "package.json" and install new stage.

-Then, edit ".babelrc" to change stage.
+Then, edit ".babelrc" file.

 ### Why Ramda ?
 We have Underscore or Lodash !